That moment sorrow parachutes into your life- or blows a hole in the side of your world?

 Here’s a piece of the work I did to heal from the Loss of my first dog–”Even though I did not understand their actions, I know my parents did the best they knew how to do, at the time.
 I forgive and release this feeling from my past and instead I embrace my parents love and concern.
 I am a kind and forgiving person.
 I accept what is and I know I am Spirit, I am whole, free of the past and powerfully present.”

 Healing available: Past or Present

 Whether you’ve experienced a Loss that was instantaneous, or it is ongoing and agonizingly gradual, healing is available.
 Perhaps you are concerned that a family member is slipping away into unknown circumstances, or into The Land of Mental Disability, for example.
 My Soul Design Healing Process is also a way forward.
 You can take up pen and paper to connect with your “Divine Within” at any time.
-What I’m saying is that you can be your own resource for relief over past stories or present circumstances.
+What I’m saying is that you are the resource for relief from past stories or present circumstances.
 Even temporary relief is better than no relief at all, isn’t it?

 Are you still nursing an old wound or Pain, Loss and Sorrow and find yourself just “hanging in there?”Are you following well-meaning suggestions to “tough it out,” or “put it behind you?”
 If so, you have my condolences.

 Other pathways are open to you.
 I urge you to try another way.
 Please don’t sit in misery or repression because sooner or later your cells will suffer from that emotional hit and your health will suffer.
 I hope you can see yourself in here somewhere and know a pathway is there for you.